camunda/camunda-bpm-spring-boot-starter/.github/CONTRIBUTING.md

 # How to contribute

-First of all, please follow the same [contributing guidelines](https://github.com/camunda/camunda-bpm-platform/blob/master/CONTRIBUTING.md), as for Camunda BPM Platform.
+First of all, please follow the same [contributing guidelines](https://github.com/camunda/camunda-bpm-platform/blob/master/CONTRIBUTING.md) as for the Camunda BPM Platform.

-We have an active dicussion forum here: https://forum.camunda.org/c/community-extensions/spring-boot-starter where we are happy to help/discuss all your "why is this not working", "what am I missing", "do you support this feature" questions.
+We have an active discussion forum where we are happy to help/discuss all your "why is this not working", "what am I missing", "do you support this feature" questions.
 Please only file issues here for concrete bug reports and feature requests.
 Thank you!
+You can find the forum here: https://forum.camunda.org/c/community-extensions/spring-boot-starter

-We would love you to contribute to this project by filing bugs, helping others on the [issue tracker](https://app.camunda.com/jira/browse/CAM), by contributing features/bug fixes through pull requests.
-When creating an issue, please put "sping-boot" as a Component, so that we can easily track all the issues related with this project.
+We would love for you to contribute to this project by filing bugs, helping others on the [issue tracker](https://app.camunda.com/jira/browse/CAM) and by contributing features/bug fixes through pull requests.
+When creating an issue, please add "spring-boot" as a component, so that we can easily track all the issues related to this project.

 Before v.
 2.3.0, the issues were tracked in GitHub: https://github.com/camunda/camunda-bpm-spring-boot-starter/issues.
-They are now preserved for the reference, but, please, DON'T create new issues here anymore.
+They are now preserved for the reference.
+However, please, DON'T create new issues here any more.

 ## Setting up the project locally

-The project is using Maven 3 as build tool.
+The project uses Maven 3 as build tool.
-To build the project by yourself, go to our cmd line and enter ```mvn clean install``` on the root of the checked out project.
+To build the project by yourself, go to the command line and enter ```mvn clean install``` in the root of the checked out project.

 *Hint for eclipse users:* clone the repo as `camunda-spring-boot-starter-root`

 ### Maven wrapper

-We had some troubles with running the build under newer (3.3.9) maven versions.
+We had some troubles running the build under newer (3.3.9) maven versions.
 That's why we now offer the [maven wrapper](https://github.com/takari/maven-wrapper/blob/master/README.md).

 just run